 Our new series of blog posts focused on Emotional Intelligence (EQ) unpacks each of Gardner’s elements of emotional intelligence and looks at ways teachers can use Makers Empire to develop these qualities in students.
-Building on our previous post that focused on helping students develop self-awareness, this post focuses on self-reflection – what it is, how Makers Empire can help students develop it, and questions you can ask students to encourage self-reflection.
+Building on our other posts that focus on ways to help students develop self-awareness, motivation, empathy, and social skills , this post focuses on self-reflection – what it is, how Makers Empire can help students develop it, and questions you can ask students to encourage self-reflection.

 Self-Reflection | Emotional Intelligence

 What is it?

 Self-reflection refers to the act of thinking about our behaviours, emotions, and reactions and then evaluating them to understand our own attitudes and motivations.
 Beyond self-awareness, self-reflection involves intentionally taking time to examine our thoughts and getting to know ourselves more deeply.
 Through self-reflection, we can gain insights and understandings about why we experience certain emotions and motivations.
 People with highly developed self-reflection capabilities understand the ways they respond to certain triggers, which enables them to enter situations in a more prepared manner, adjust their behaviours, and to feel more in control.
 Self-reflection helps us to be mindful of our motivations when making decisions and interacting with others.
 Self-reflection also plays a key role in the attitudes and dispositions we bring to learning new things and developing new skills.